GAIR-NLP/lm-open-science-evaluation/README.md

 ## Introduction

-The **Language Model Open Science Evaluation** is a comprehensive evaluation framework used internally within [GAIR](https://plms.ai/index.html) for evaluating scientific reasoning capabilities in both base and instruction-tuned LLMs.
-This repository provides the complete codebase to faithfully reproduce evaluation results from our research papers in mathematical and scientific reasoning.
+The **Language Model Open Science Evaluation** is a comprehensive evaluation framework originally developed for evaluating mathematical reasoning abilities of language models after continued pre-training.
+Initially focused on mathematics, it has since been expanded to cover multiple scientific disciplines and now supports evaluation of both base and instruction-tuned LLMs.
+Used internally within [GAIR](https://plms.ai/index.html), this repository provides the complete codebase to faithfully reproduce evaluation results from our recent research papers in mathematical and scientific reasoning.

 Our evaluation system supports reproducible experiments from the following research works:

-- **MegaScience**: Pushing the Frontiers of Post-Training Datasets for Science Reasoning ([arXiv: 2507.16812](https://arxiv.org/abs/2507.16812))
 - **OctoThinker**: Mid-training Incentivizes Reinforcement Learning Scaling ([arXiv:2506.20512](https://arxiv.org/abs/2506.20512))

+- **MegaScience**: Pushing the Frontiers of Post-Training Datasets for Science Reasoning ([arXiv:2507.16812](https://arxiv.org/abs/2507.16812))

+This evaluation system can also be applied to our previous pre-training research work:

+- Programming Every Example: Lifting Pre-training Data Quality Like Experts at Scale ([arXiv:2409.17115](https://arxiv.org/abs/2409.17115))

+Although, in that work, we used a different evaluation infrastructure: [GAIR-NLP/math-evaluation-harness](https://github.com/GAIR-NLP/math-evaluation-harness)

 This codebase builds upon and incorporates valuable features from [DeepSeek-Math](https://github.com/deepseek-ai/DeepSeek-Math) by DeepSeek AI.